dartmouth-cs52-20S/project-workout-playlists/README.md

 ## Acknowledgments
-Tim Tregubov and CS52 TA Staff!
+Thank you very much to Tim Tregubov and the CS52 TAs for being so helpful!
+This app would not have been possible without the amazing teaching team this term.